-Even if we receive regulatory approval to commercialize our investigational drug candidates, our ability to generate revenues from any resulting drugs will be subject to a variety of risks, many of which are out of our control.
+Even if we receive regulatory approval to commercialize our investigational drug candidates, our ability to generate revenues will be subject to a variety of risks, many of which are out of our control.

-Even if our investigational drug candidates obtain regulatory approval, those drugs may not gain market acceptance among physicians, patients, healthcare payers or the medical community.
+Even if our investigational drug candidates obtain regulatory approval, or if we market avanafil in the U.S., those drugs may not gain market acceptance among physicians, patients, healthcare payers or the medical community.
 The indication may be limited to a subset of the population or we may implement a distribution system and patient access program that is limited.
-Coverage and reimbursement of our investigational drug candidates by third-party payers, including government payers, generally is also necessary for optimal commercial success.
+For example, the FDA approved label for avanafil in the U.S. is contraindicated in patients taking nitrates.
+This contraindication may limit the commercial profile of avanafil, which we intend to market through a partner in the U.S. under the name Stendra.
+Coverage and reimbursement of our investigational drug candidates or approved drugs by third-party payers, including government payers, generally is also necessary for optimal commercial success.
 We believe that the degree of market acceptance and our ability to generate revenues from such drugs will depend on a number of factors, including:

-- timing of market introduction of competitive drugs; - efficacy and safety of our investigational drug candidates; - prevalence and severity of any side effects; - results of any post-approval studies of the drug; - potential or perceived advantages or disadvantages over alternative treatments including generics; - the relative convenience and ease of administration and dosing schedule; - strength of sales, marketing and distribution support; - price of any future drugs, if approved, both in absolute terms and relative to alternative treatments; - the effectiveness of our or any future collaborators' sales and marketing strategies; - the effect of current and future healthcare laws on our investigational drug candidates; - availability of coverage and reimbursement from government and other third-party payers; - patient access programs that require patients to provide certain information prior to receiving new and refill prescriptions; - requirements for prescribing physicians to complete certain educational programs for prescribing drugs; - in the case of avanafil, the ability to effectively promote the data that shows avanafil is effective in as early as 15 minutes after oral administration;
+- · timing of market introduction of competitive drugs; - · efficacy and safety of our investigational drug candidates or approved drugs; - · prevalence and severity of any side effects; - results of any post-approval studies of the drug; - · potential or perceived advantages or disadvantages over alternative treatments including generics; - · the relative convenience and ease of administration and dosing schedule; - · strength of sales, marketing and distribution support; - · price of any future drugs, if approved, or avanafil in the U.S., both in absolute terms and relative to alternative treatments; - the effectiveness of our or any future collaborators' sales and marketing strategies;

-- the willingness of patients to pay out of pocket in the absence of government or third-party coverage; and - product labeling or product insert requirements of the FDA or other regulatory authorities.
+- the effect of current and future healthcare laws on our investigational drug candidates, or avanafil in the U.S.; - · availability of coverage and reimbursement from government and other third-party payers; - · patient access programs that require patients to provide certain information prior to receiving new and refill prescriptions; - · requirements for prescribing physicians to complete certain educational programs for prescribing drugs; - the willingness of patients to pay out of pocket in the absence of government or third-party coverage; and - · product labeling or product insert requirements of the FDA or other regulatory authorities.

-If approved, our investigational drug candidates may fail to achieve market acceptance or generate significant revenue to achieve or sustain profitability.
-In addition, our efforts to educate the medical community and third-party payers on the benefits of our investigational drug candidates may require significant resources and may never be successful.
+If approved, our investigational drug candidates or approved drugs may fail to achieve market acceptance or generate significant revenue to achieve or sustain profitability.
+In addition, our efforts to educate the medical community and third-party payers on the safety and benefits of our investigational drug candidates or approved drugs may require significant resources and may never be successful.

-We have limited sales and marketing experience and no sales capabilities and we may not be able to effectively market and sell our investigational drug candidates, if approved, in the U.S. and/or internationally without a global pharmaceutical partner.
+We have limited sales and marketing experience and no sales capabilities and we may not be able to effectively market and sell our investigational drug candidates, if approved, or our approved drugs, in the U.S. and/or internationally without a global pharmaceutical partner.